What is a Limbing Axe? Design Features and Uses

 Larger branches may need a strike from the opposite side to deliver a clean cut.

 Repeat until all branches have been removed.
-You may need to roll and rotate the log to position branches in the correct position.
+You may need to roll and rotate the log to position branches correctly.

 Once all the branches have been removed you can progress to bucking the downed tree into appropriate lengths.